Skip to Content

 • Offering different house amenities and accommodations.

-• Blockbusting ( It is a method in which the homeowner is manipulated to sell or rent their property at low price by convincing them in wrong way that religious, racial, and minorities will be moving into the neighborhood.
+• Blockbusting ( It is a method in which the homeowner is manipulated to sell or rent their property at a low price by convincing them in the wrong way that religious, racial, and minorities will be moving into the neighborhood.
 After this, they sell the properties at a high price.)

-Illegal Activities: To stop discrimination against the protected classes in either of these ways:
+To stop discrimination against the protected classes in either of these ways:

-Mortgage Lending: Putting an end to discrimination against the protected classes in any of the following ways:
+Putting an end to discrimination against the protected classes in any of the following ways:

-• Setting different conditions or terms regarding the loan such as fees and interest rates.
+• Setting different conditions or terms regarding the loan, such as fees and interest rates.

 • Refusal to make or purchase a mortgage loan.